Hypfer/ICantBelieveItsNotValetudo/README.md

 }
 ```

-## Integration with FHEM, ioBroker, etc
+## Integration with FHEM, ioBroker, openHAB etc
 If you set `webserver.enabled` to `true`, the map PNG will be available
 at `http://host:port/api/map/image` so you can display a map with any
 home automation software that allows fetching images from a URL.
 The map will also be available as base64-encoded string at
 `http://host:port/api/map/base64`.
-By default, the image data is published via MQTT to `mqtt.topicPrefix/mqtt.identifier/MapData/map`.
+By default, the image data is published via MQTT to `mqtt.topicPrefix/mqtt.identifier/MapData/map`, if `mqtt.publishAsBase64` is set to `true`, the image data is published as base64-encoded string (a.e. for openHAB).

 ## Advanced Map Configuration